 “CONTEXT” includes:

-Camille Ora-Nicole (she/they) is a filmmaker, poet, and artist based in Los Angeles.
+Camille Ora-Nicole (she/they) is a filmmaker, poet, heritage conservationist, and artist based in Los Angeles.

 She turns art into reality by supporting (and creating!) film and design projects by those whose lived experiences and imaginations are often thrown to the wayside.
 Art is philosophy; what we see on the screen is reflected in real life, and vice versa.
 By encouraging folks to share their lives and imaginations, she helps build a more inclusive environment that stands up against those who try to ignore history or call diverse philosophies irrelevant.